vikenaSula/football-transfer-market/README.md

 # FootballTransferMarket

 This project is about transfers in the football market.
-In this application you can edit your profile as a player or manage the team as an owner.
+It designs the football market as an online management application.
+It is based on two roles: players and club owners.
+Every owner has its team of players.
+Every player is part of a single team and he can create or cancel contrats through sending and receiving requests.
+It is based on requests and acceptances/declines, like a football market with social media commands.

 # How to run the app